ibrahimgh25/Vocabulary-Trainer/README.md

 ## Documentation tasks
 - Add how to install and use the tool.
-- Add documentation for tool structure.
+- Add documentation for the tool structure.
+- Add some screenshots for the tool
+- Add instructions for building the database

 ## Bugs
 - Fix a bug where an excel sheet changes it's relative order when the database is updated (easy to fix, I will get to it later)